 Gravestone or memorial placement

-You do not need a permit to place a memorial at a grave, such as a headstone, plaque or grave garden.
-However, the memorial must meet a few conditions.
+You do not need a permit to place a memorial at a grave, such as a gravestone, memorial plaque or grave garden.
+The memorial must meet a few Requirements to fulfil.

 Approach